prestodb/presto-yarn/README.md

 * Zookeeper
 * openssl >= 1.0.1e-16

-# Create Slider App Package for Presto
+# Create Presto App Package

+First step is to build the presto-yarn-package-<version>.zip package to deploy Presto on YARN.

 ## Building the project